 St. Mazie Bar (345 Grand St, Brooklyn, New York)

 Open Sunday through Thursday 6pm to 2am, Friday and Saturday 6pm to 4am.

-St. Mazie's in Williamsburg is a great place for a date.
-Bring your date, grab a drink at the bar and enjoy live flamenco music while watching the performers and maybe even let loose on the dance floor.
-We cannot guarantee flamenco every night, but there is usually live music which starts around 10pm.
-Aside from the large terrace, the bar by itself is dark and inviting.
+St. Mazie in Williamsburg is a great place for a date.
+Bring your date, grab a drink at the bar and enjoy live flamenco music while watching the performers and maybe even letting loose on the dance floor.
+We cannot guarantee flamenco every night, but there is usually live music starting around 10pm.
+Aside from the large terrace, the bar alone is dark and inviting.
 There's a whole restaurant over there if you're hungry.